 But… Each year I have planned a party for his nursery and, this year, school friends and I have struggled to get RSVP’s from parents.
 It makes it so difficult to plan a party for an unknown number of children – how much food should I make?
 How many party bags do I put together?
 How big should I order the birthday cake?
 Not to mention, I think it’s quite rude not to send an RSVP to an invitation for any occasion.

 Is it wrong that I want him to have a party that is as well-attended as his classmates’ celebrations?
 For him to feel just as popular and liked as his other friends?
 Maybe the only way I could potentially achieve this is by holding his party before the end of the school year.
 I can’t do that this year – it’s too late now, but maybe something to consider in the future.
 Even if I did, it would be at least 3 weeks before his actual birthday.
+With this being said, education is key to a brighter future.
+There’s so much to learn and understand which is the benefit of education.

 No matter what, we will spend his actual birthday together as a family.
 We will wake up to an ecstatic little boy and watch him open his presents and cards.
 We will watch as he flits excitedly from one toy to the next, unable to decide an order in which to play with them.
 We will then spend the day out visiting somewhere of his choice and have a lovely birthday lunch or dinner out.
 We’ll come home to a homemade birthday cake and relatives who will sing him the ‘Happy Birthday’ song and celebrate too.
 I just hope that he remembers all that, all the love and celebrations on his birthday, and doesn’t let a summer holiday party dampen his fun.